apache/fluo-website/tour/exercise-1.md

 title: Word count Exercise
 ---

-This excercise gives you an opportunity to use everything you have learned so far to attempt writing a simple Fluo application.
+This exercise gives you an opportunity to use everything you have learned so far to attempt writing a simple Fluo application.
 A bare minimum of code, along with a conceptual sketch of a solution, is provided to get you started.
+After completing this exercise, consider tweeting a link to your solution to [#apachefluotour][aft].
+If you have time, try to complete the exercise before looking at the solutions.

 The application should compute word counts for unique documents.
 This application should do the following.